Busting those equity release myths

 Before you decide

-Deciding whether to take a lifetime mortgage is a big decision.
+Deciding whether to take our lifetime mortgage is a big decision.
 It’s a good idea to speak to your family about your plans.
 It may affect them too, especially if it’ll impact their inheritance.
-It may also have a tax impact and affect whether you’re still eligible for welfare benefits.
+It's important to consider the benefits costs and risks before deciding if a lifetime mortgage is right for you.

 Get specialist equity release advice